 BEGINNING, PROCESS AND TRANSFORMATION

 These Centralized Images were originally conceived and produced many decades ago.
 They have multiple dates—from 1966 to their date of completion and signing.
-The medium of preference was silkscreen also known as serigraphy.
+The medium of preference is silkscreen also known as serigraphy.

-The idea for these prints came from my interest in the ubiquity of letter forms and the power of centralization as a formidable structure symbolizing beauty and unity.
-Many editions of sixty were produced with a few artist proofs.
-Black and white were the colors selected for this intentional contrasted series; the same used for letter forms in newspapers, magazines, and books.
+The idea for these prints comes from my interest in the ubiquity of letter forms and the power of centralization as a formidable structure symbolizing beauty and unity.
+Many editions of sixty are produced with a few artist proofs.
+Black and white are the colors selected for this intentional contrasted series; the same used for letter forms in newspapers, magazines, and books.

-Many prints were sold; still many remained and those were put away.
-Most of these editions were printed on white paper with black ink.
+Many prints are sold; still many remain and those were put away.
+Most of the editions were printed on white paper with black ink.
 However, a few editions were printed on black paper with white ink.

-Soon after, as a change of pace, I departed from the black and white contrasted prints and embarked on another series, using spectral colors and the same imaged-screens used for the black and white prints.
-These image-screens were printed multiple times in different combination of colors to explore untested interactional effects on one another.
+Soon after, a departure took place from black and white contrasted prints to another series, using spectral colors and the same imaged-screens used for black and white prints.
+These image-screens are printed multiple times in different combination of colors to explore untested interactional effects on one another.
 Unlike the black and white prints, the only control intended was to have every-image-screen centered on the previous screen, without having any predetermined organization in mind.
-Even so, there was the hope, although slim, that the possibility of chance would intervene banishing the likelihood of chaos occurring, however, some surprisingly would have an integrative result.
+Even so, there was the hope, although slim, that the possibility of chance would intervene banishing the likelihood of chaos occurring.

 CENTRALIZED COMPOSITE #2 Serigraph, 1966

 While reorganizing the studio, I came across these forgotten prints and placed them in protective portfolios so I could become reacquainted with them later.
 I felt responsible for their longstanding neglect, but at same time felt good for saving them from possible destruction.
-It also became evident the Composite Series still had the potential for further development beyond its current state of failure, to one that would be of healing and transcendence.
+It also became evident the Composite Series still had a potential for further development beyond its current state of failure, to one that could be healing and transcendental.

 CENTRALIZED COMPOSITE # 2 Serigraph, 1966